 Feel closer to your child!

-Our Montessori Together workshops are currently on pause until the beginning of our school year.
+Our Montessori Together workshops are currently on pause.
+Registration for our upcoming September session will open in early August.
 Stay in the loop so you'll be the first to know when registration begins!